a1008u/demodemo/README.md

 ## Features

 - U can understand how to write Kotlin and SpringBoot.
-- U can understand how to use Spring Data JPA
+- U can understand how to use Spring Data JPA.
 - U can understand how to use Spring Data JPA written in Kotlin.

 ## Requirement